 However, security and other issues can arise if there is no policy mandating the use of BYOD.
-Employee devices can be vulnerable to attacks if the operating system is not updated.
+Employee devices can be vulnerable to attacks if operating systems are not updated.
 There can also be confusion about compensation for personal device use at work.

-The BYOD policy makes it clear that employee devices are used for business purposes.
-Includes security required for these devices.
-You can also check the required installation of the endpoint management app.
-It should also cover coverage for business use of personal devices.
+A BYOD policy makes it clear how employee devices can be used for business purposes.
+You can also insist on the required installation of endpoint management apps.

 Wi-Fi Use Policy

 The company’s Wi-Fi usage policy explains how employees can ensure a secure connection.
-You may be required to use a corporate VPN.
-Policies can also limit what employees can do on public Wi-Fi networks.
+You should insist that employees use a corporate VPN.
+Policies can also limit what employees can and can’t do on public Wi-Fi networks.
 For example, do not enter passwords or payment card details in forms.

 Social Media Use Policy